IPL-UV/IPL-UV.github.io/content/people/alumni/luca_martino.md

   img: lucamartino.webp
 ---

-My primary research interests lie in the area of Monte Carlo methods for Bayesian inference.
-My specialty is focused on the random number generation problem and computational methods for stochastic quadrature, such as rejection sampling, MCMC algorithms and importance sampling techniques.
+My research interests lie in Monte Carlo methods for Bayesian inference, focusing on the random number generation problem and computational methods for stochastic quadrature, such as rejection sampling and MCMC algorithms.